jimeneznr/jimeneznr/README.md

  In addition, our lab’s societal goals of expediting the research pipeline from bench to bedside tries to focus on health disparities within gynecologic conditions in context to Arizona’s diverse populations with many studies focusing on the Hispanic/Latinx, Native American, Aging communities.

- I was recently awarded a postdoctoral fellowship from the Community Foundation for Southern Arizona to begin work on studying three novel bacteria that were recently classified as Atopobium vaginae, a key vaginal bacteria linked to the most common vaginal disorder bacterial vaginosis, that has also recently been associated with cervical and endometrial cancers.
+ I was recently awarded a postdoctoral fellowship from the Community Foundation for Southern Arizona [(see article here)](https://phoenixmed.arizona.edu/young-investigators/jimenez) to begin work on studying three novel bacteria that were recently classified as Atopobium vaginae, a key vaginal bacteria linked to the most common vaginal disorder bacterial vaginosis, that has also recently been associated with cervical and endometrial cancers.
 We hypothesize that there are different cancer-causing contributions amongst these three novel vaginal bacteria.

  <div id="header" align="right">
   <img src="https://media.giphy.com/media/G8k4UcUNIhFSM/giphy.gif" width="500"/>